 Get that fried okra flavor without frying at your home!
-This Oven Fried Okra recipe takes the Southern classic appetizer and make sit a little healthier by baking it in the oven instead of frying!
+This Oven Fried Okra recipe takes the Southern classic appetizer and makes it a little healthier by baking it in the oven instead of frying!
 Makes 6 servings.

 We’ve established that I am a Southern girl… and I’m about to prove it again with a story of my childhood in the South.

-When I was a kid, we’d occasionally drive to Mississippi for fried catfish.
 Growing up in Memphis, we were close to the border, and it was certainly easy enough to make a trip.

 We trekked south for special occasions, taking backroads for some fried catfish.
 Whenever we enjoyed this Southern delicacy, we would also order hushpuppies, fried pickles and fried okra.